ceph/ceph/doc/cluster-ops/authentication.rst

 - **None:** Any user can access data without authentication.
 - **Cephx**: Ceph requires user authentication in a manner similar to Kerberos.

+If you disable ``cephx``, you do not need to generate keys using the procedures described here.
+If you re-enable ``cephx`` and have already generated keys, you do not need to generate the keys again.

 .. important: The ``cephx`` protocol does not address data encryption in transport (e.g., SSL/TLS) or encryption at rest.

 For additional information, see our `Cephx Intro`_ and `ceph-authtool manpage`_.